-Company Profile
+Company Profile:

-Theralase® is a clinical stage pharmaceutical company dedicated to the research and development of light activated Photo Dynamic Compounds ("PDCs") and their associated drug formulations with a primary objective of efficacy and a secondary objective of safety in the destruction of various cancers, bacteria and viruses.
-The Company in its Anti-Cancer Therapy ("ACT") division conducts preclinical research and clinical development of the PDCs, primarily in the treatment of cancer, with assistance from its Cool Laser

-Therapy ("CLT") division to develop medical lasers to activate them.
-The Company in its CLT division designs, develops, manufactures and markets proprietary super-pulsed CLT technology indicated and cleared by Health Canada and the Food and Drug Administration ("FDA") for the treatment of chronic knee pain and when used off-label for treating numerous nerve, muscle and joint conditions.
+Theralase[®] is a clinical stage pharmaceutical company dedicated to the research and development of light activated Photo Dynamic Compounds ("PDCs") and their associated drug formulations with a primary objective of efficacy and a secondary objective of safety in the destruction of various cancers, bacteria and viruses.
+The Company in its Drug Division conducts preclinical research and clinical development of the PDCs, primarily in the treatment of cancer, with assistance from its Device Division to develop medical lasers to activate them.
+The Company in its Device Division designs, develops, manufactures and markets proprietary super-pulsed Cool Laser Therapy ("CLT") technology indicated and cleared by Health Canada and the Food and Drug Administration ("FDA") for the treatment of chronic knee pain and when used off-label for treating numerous nerve, muscle and joint conditions.